KunalxKushwaha/AI-Image-Generator/README.md

 - 🎨 Choose between 3 styles: **Anime**, **Realistic**, and **Flux Schnell**.
 - 💡 Clean, responsive, and user-friendly UI.
 - ⚡ Fast performance with intuitive input handling.
-- 📷 Download your generated image with a single click
+- 📷 Download your generated image with a single click.

 ---